Julia B. MacDonald

 Julia has won numerous awards and recognitions for her legal writing, including the Honorable Daniel E. Wathen First-Year Legal Writing Prize, the Upper-Level Writing Project Award, and the Judge John R. Brown Admiralty Moot Court Competition’s Best Petitioner Brief Award.
 In December of 2021, her comment Do No Harm or Injustice to Them: Indicting and Convicting Physicians for Controlled Substance Distribution in the Age of the Opioid Crisis, published in the Maine Law Review, was cited in three amicus briefs to the United States Supreme Court.

-Julia lives in Portland, Maine, where she enjoys exploring the city’s many restaurants and taking walks through the West End with her redtick coonhound, Ellie.
+Julia lives in Portland, Maine, where she enjoys exploring the city’s many restaurants and adventuring with her retired hunting dogs.

 Professional Activities